AJay007-gif/Predictive-banking-analytics/README.md

 **Cleaning steps**

-a.
-Checked for and confirmed no missing values across all variables
+1. Checked for and confirmed no missing values across all variables
-b.
-Removed duplicate records to ensure model integrity
+2. Removed duplicate records to ensure model integrity
-c.
-Encoded categorical variables as factors for model compatibility
+3. Encoded categorical variables as factors for model compatibility
-d.
-Identified and assessed outliers in the balance variable — extreme values were retained as they reflect real customer financial variation
+4. Identified and assessed outliers in the balance variable — extreme values were retained as they reflect real customer financial variation
-e.
-Applied an 80/20 train/test split for model training and evaluation across both analytical tracks
+5. Applied an 80/20 train/test split for model training and evaluation across both analytical tracks

 ## Exploratory Data Analysis & Visualization